donatj/mock-webserver/README.md

 ## Limitations

-Unfortunately, Mock Web Server does not currently support Windows.
-While it may work in the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), I do not have a copy of Windows 10 to experiment with.
+Unfortunately, Mock Web Server does not currently support Windows natively.
+It does work in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and that would be my recommended route for Windows users currently.

-I would be happy to accept pull requests that correct this.
+There has been work [started to implement this](https://github.com/donatj/mock-webserver/pull/15) but I need help finishing it.
+If anyone is interested in helping, comment on [the pull request](https://github.com/donatj/mock-webserver/pull/15).

 ## Documentation